Denes-Lab/ClustFinder/README.md

 - The final output includes a tsv of the pairwise comparisons and distances for each cluster, a tsv that lists each genome and what cluster it was assigned to, and a statistics file.

-## Read more about Clustrator and how we used to cluster isolates based on Single Nucleotide Polymorphisms (SNP) here:
-(Link to our publication)

-If you use Clustrator, please cite (link to paper in JMM)

 # Installation
 To install the Clustrator, simply clone this repository to your local machine: